 Best eye creams for tired eyes:

 “If you noticed that skin starts to become droopy and weak, look for under eye creams that contain lifting ingredients that help restore the skin’s scaffold,” says Zeichner.
-“Botanical ingredients that have been shown to strengthen the skin.”
+“Botanical ingredients have been shown to strengthen the skin.”

 You know how you wake up with tired, puffy, irritated eyes?
 Yeah, us too.
 This cream has a lovely buttery texture and cools your eyes when you apply it, which is a welcome feeling especially during allergy season.
 And it leaves your skin feeling silky.